iseiaki/iseiaki/Readme.md

  <h2>My GitHub projects</h2>
  <li>Golang 365 days</li>
  <p>Golang 365 days is a challenge I gave to myself at the start of 2023.
 Every day will build something valuable with Golang and update my repository on github</p>
+ <li>georgian-alphabet-to-ints</li>
+ <p>Just a simple python script to convert georgian letters into intigers (kind of hashing but in unsecure way)
  <li>Encrypt -  Encryption / Decryption</li>
  <p>Built an app called Encrypt that allows you to Encrypt / Decrypt certain text (Was originally created using Electron.js but f*ed up some node files so now it's web based) Used - HTML5, CSS3, JavaScript.
 Might add Media encryption / decryption later </p>
   <li>Tapatio - Mexican restaurant</li>